simcard0000/advent-of-code-2022/README.md

 # advent-of-code-2022
 ❄️ My solutions to Advent of Code 2022 problems!

-All solutions are held as their own functions in one large javascript file; if you want to try out a specific function out uncomment the respective function call!
+All solutions are held as their own functions in one large TypeScript file; if you want to try out a specific function out uncomment the respective function call!
 The solutions aren't necessarily the most optimized/efficient/condensed.

 ## Problems
 | Day | Problem Statement                                          | Completion  | Function Name |           Input           | A: Solution | B: Solution |